-A bed bug nymph in the process of ingesting a blood meal from the arm of a
+A bed bug nymph in the process of ingesting a blood meal.

 The common bed bug mainly survives on human blood, but what happens when that human has upped his or her blood alcohol content with a few glasses of a nice red wine?
 New research from the University of Nebraska-Lincoln suggests bed bugs are not as fond of alcohol as their boozy hosts, which may lead to fewer bug bites.

 According to the study, bed bugs prefer alcohol-free blood to blood with alcohol in it; the higher the blood alcohol concentration (BAC), the less the bugs eat.
 And, because there is a direct link between blood intake and reproduction rates, those bugs also lay fewer eggs.